Looking for simple ways to help your preschooler navigate their feelings and friendships?

 Create a circle.
 In this activity, you are going to tell a progressive story.
 Decide together how the story will start.
 Hold the ball, narrate the story’s beginning, and then add one thing that happens next.

 Roll the ball across the circle to the next child.
 Each child adds one more thing that happens to the story.
-Use questions to help prompt those struggling with ideas.
-For example, “Where did he go?” or “What did she do?”
+Use questions such as “Where did he go?” or “What did she do?” to help prompt those struggling with ideas.

 Self Portrait Sharing